QuantGen/BGData/README.md

 # Note: The working directory must be the one where the binary files
 #       (geno_*.bin) are saved.
 setwd('BGData_mice.ped/')
-load2('BGData.RData') # note: because we are laoding just the meta data we use load2() head(BGData@pheno) dim(BGData@geno)
+load.BGData('BGData.RData') # note: because we are laoding just the meta data we use load.BGData() head(BGData@pheno) dim(BGData@geno)
 dim(BGData@map)